rememberSoftwares/yacana/README.md

 Now that LLMs can stop the conversation by themselve you must set clear objectives for this to happen.
 The conditions to which the objectives are met must be precise and consise.
 You will quickly see how prompt engineering is important in this matter.
 Yacana uses the following wording:
 > In your opinion, what objectives from your initial task have you 'NOT completed ?
-Therefor you should use the same prompt style in your Task prompt.
+Therefore you should use the same prompt style in your Task prompt.
 For instance *"The task is fulfilled when the objective <insert here>"*.
 You should try different version of this "objective completed" prompt to find one that matches your task and LLM.

 #### Testing chat ending modes